Our Solidscape printer has allowed us to increase our creativity by adding detail to our jewelry design that we couldn’t before…

 A Family’s 30 Year Heritage

 Sarah’s grandfather opened a jewelry store in 1970.
-The business grew and several years later a young man came into his life in a meaningful way when he hired him for the summer.
-This young man would eventually become family when he married his daughter.
-After years of learning the jewelry trade under the tutorage of his father-in-law, Michael Hodson ventured out to start a manufacturing business of his own, Platinum Plus Designs.
-Today, Sarah is a third-generation jeweler, working at her father’s company, while also launching her own line of jewelry, Sarah Michiko Designs.
+His business grew and several years later he decided to hire some additional help for the summer.
+The young man whom he hired was Michael Hodson who would eventually become family when he married the jeweler’s daughter.
+After years of learning the jewelry trade under his father-in-law’s tutorage, Michael ventured out to start a manufacturing business of his own, named Platinum Plus Designs.
+Today, his daughter, Sarah is a third-generation jeweler, working at her father’s company, while also launching her own line of jewelry, Sarah Michiko Designs.

 Before starting with the company full time, Sarah graduated from Endicott College with a BA degree in business administration and earned certificates in diamond grading and comprehensive CAD/CAM for jewelry from the Gemological Institute of America (GIA).
-From her first day on the job, Sarah has been an active participant in the family business, sharing the enthusiasm with her Dad for making customers happy with the use of their own creativity and the technology available to the jewelry industry.
+From her first day on the job, Sarah has been an active participant in the family business.
+She and her Dad share a talent for creativity and an enthusiasm for the use of the technologies available to the jewelry industry.
+They both take a great deal of pride in delivering an exceptional customer experience.

 Customer Service Philosophy